Pinterest is not what most people think it is.

 At that time, their audience included 43% of internet users in the United States as per an independent study by Comscore based on total unique visitors.

-While Pinterest is yet to achieve profitability, the positive thing is that revenue is growing Year-Over-Year(YOY) and losses are shrinking.
+While Pinterest is yet to achieve profitability, the positive thing is that revenue is growing Year-Over-Year(YOY) and losses have been more or stable.
+The only outlier in terms of losses was 2019.
+However, most of the losses in that year came due to share-based compensation, not operational inefficiency.

-According to Pinterest’s 2018 S1 filing, more than 90% of Pinterest’s revenue was generated from the United States.
-Here’s a breakdown of Pinterest’s international revenue vs national revenue.
+According to Pinterest’s 2020 Financial Report, around 81% of Pinterest’s revenue was generated from the United States.
+Here’s a breakdown of Pinterest’s international revenue vs US revenue.

-Pinterest’s revenue is higher in the US than international because of the relative maturity of the US digital advertising market & Pinterest’s decision to focus their monetization efforts in the US initially, which means Pinterest’s still has room for growing its revenue by focussing on international markets.
+Pinterest’s revenue is higher in the US than international because of the relative maturity of the US digital advertising market & Pinterest’s decision to focus its monetization efforts in the US initially, which means Pinterest still has room for growing its revenue by focussing on international markets.
+Pinterest can also look to grow its US Revenue by deepening its penetration in the market.

-Here’s how Pinterest has fared in terms of Average Revenue Per user from Q2 2018 to Q2 2019
+Here’s how Pinterest has fared in terms of Average Revenue Per user from Q4 2017 to Q4 2020

 Who does Pinterest compete with?